smopen/sigcpp/_posts/2020-06-08-return-value-optimization.md

 reader_activity: exercise
 ---

-Return-value optimization (RVO) is a compiler technique to return an object value from a function without creating a temporary object.
-RVO permits us to avoid reference parameters or pointer return values just to avoid copying objects.
-It also simplifies function design and reduces scope for errors.
+Return-value optimization (RVO) is a compiler technique to avoid copying an object that a function returns as its value, including avoiding creation of a temporary object.
+This optimization permits a function to efficiently return large objects while also simplifying the function's interface and eliminating scope for issues such as resource leaks (depending on the approach used to avoid object copying).
 However, there are situations where a compiler may be unable to perform RVO, and there are programming patterns where it may be better or acceptable to forego RVO.
 <!--more-->

+RVO and Named RVO (NRVO) are part of a broader category of optimizations under the "copy elision" umbrella [[class.copy.elision]](https://timsong-cpp.github.io/cppwp/n4659/class.copy.elision).
+C++17 requires copy elision in some circumstances, but it does not require
+RVO or NRVO (rather it permits them).
+Because RVO and NRVO are not guaranteed, it is important to verify that the compiler indeed performs those optimizations in a given circumstance.

 RVO is a relatively old technique and has been permitted since [C++98](http://www.lirmm.fr/~ducour/Doc-objets/ISO+IEC+14882-1998.pdf)
 (see Section 12.2).
-C++ compilers have likely supported RVO as far back as 2001, but I am able to trace it back only to [Visual C++ 2005](https://docs.microsoft.com/en-us/previous-versions/ms364057(v=vs.80)) and [GCC 4.1.2](https://godbolt.org/z/bPNMaw) (which was released in [2007](https://gcc.gnu.org/releases.html)).
+C++ compilers have likely supported RVO as far back as 2001, but I am able to trace it back only to [Visual C++ 2005](https://docs.microsoft.com/en-us/previous-versions/ms364057(v=vs.80)) and [GCC 4.1.2]((https://gcc.gnu.org/releases.html)) (which was released in 2007).

-**Note:** All examples and optimizations described in this post were verified in GCC 10.1 and Visual Studio 2019 Version 16.5.5 ([MSVC++ 14.25, _MSC_VER 1925](https://en.wikipedia.org/wiki/Microsoft_Visual_C%2B%2B#Internal_version_numbering)).
+**Note:** All examples and optimizations described in this post are verified in C++17 using both GCC 10.1 and Visual Studio 2019 Version 16.5.5 ([MSVC++ 14.25, _MSC_VER 1925](https://en.wikipedia.org/wiki/Microsoft_Visual_C%2B%2B#Internal_version_numbering)).
+The code in Listings A and B is also verified in C++98 using [GCC 4.1.2](https://godbolt.org/z/bPNMaw).

 {% include bookmark.html id="1" %}

 ### 1.&nbsp;&nbsp; RVO illustration

-Listing A shows a simple struct that is rigged to show which constructor is called as well as to show when the assignment operator and the destructor are called.
+Listing A shows a simple struct rigged to show which constructor is called as well as to show when the assignment operator and the destructor are called.
 The static variable `counter` is used to assign unique identifiers to instances of the struct.
+The rest of this post uses this rig to illustrate RVO and NRVO as well as to check the circumstances in which a compiler performs those optimizations.

 ---
 {% include bookmark.html id="Listing A" %}